 This year’s list of spring anime is surely a great hit.
 You have often encountered some of the titles since they got its another season such as Oregairu and Uta no Prince-sama, while other titles need a lot of anticipation.
 Owari no Seraph is one of those series I was looking forward to.
 Never did I try reading the manga though it seems to be the average type every time I browse various online manga.

-The story starts with a far-from-the-world setting, the home of vampires is something classy, and I particularly love the thorough attention it delivers for the setting.
-There’s a bit mediocrity with the plot as the protagonist seeks revenge for his murdered fallen friends which can be seen in various tragedy.
-Although with the cliche concept, I still find the series as one of the most interesting to watch for this spring season.
-It has a good start and it gives a lot of anticipation because I still haven’t foreseen what the next event will hold on, though it is expected in this episode that inhumane event will be shown at the end part because you might have already guessed that Yui and Mika’s fellow orphans will be wiped out eventually in the episode.
+The story starts off with a far-from-the-world setting, the home of vampires is something classy, and I particularly love the detailed background for the setting.
+There is a bit mediocrity in the plot as the protagonist seeks revenge for his murdered fallen friends which can be seen in various tragedies.
+Although with the cliche, I still find the series as one of the most interesting shows to watch for this spring season.
+It has a good start and gives a lot of anticipation because I still haven’t foreseen what the next event will hold on, though it is expected in this episode that inhumane event will be shown at the end part.
+I had already guessed that Yui and Mika’s fellow orphans will be wiped out eventually in the episode.

-First episode spends a detailed flashback and more on comprehensive narrative events rather than providing the direct point of the series, so by the time I watch the next episode, I will expect a variety of action-packed scenes and more adventures of Yuichiro in order to avenge his fallen friends.
-Although I do not have a background about the manga, the anime opens the plot with smooth flow of events.
-The developmental stage of the main protagonist is depicted prominently and it’s quite good how the episode shows Yui and Mika’s childhood story which makes the plot at least clear for someone who is not familiar with the series.
-After watching this episode, I decided to stick with the series and didn’t hesitate to watch the next one because everything seemed going well.
+The first episode spends a detailed flashback and more on comprehensive narrative events rather than providing the direct point of the series, so by the time I watch the next episode, I will expect a variety of action-packed scenes and more adventures of Yuichiro in order to avenge his fallen friends.
+Although I do not have any background about the manga, the anime opens the plot with a smooth flow of events.
+The developmental stage of the main protagonist is depicted prominently, and it’s quite good how the episode shows Yui and Mika’s childhood story which makes the plot at least clear for someone who is not familiar with the series.
+After watching this episode, I decided to stick with the series and didn’t hesitate to watch the succeeding episodes because everything seemed going well.

-I was simply stunned with the character designs especially how they give a wide emphasis on Yuichiro and Mikaela, from their generic bishounen hairstyle to their captivating eye smile and different expression they portray.
-The end part of the episode where Yuichiro leaves Mikaela and his murdered friends is truly filled with dramatic sense, which somehow portrays the perfect mood of that tragic scene.
-If you like the overall animation of the popular series Attack on Titans, then you might also like Owari no Seraph‘s detailed style of combat since they have the same studio, and not only with regards to animation, but more likely the overall feel of the series.
+The end part of the episode where Yuichiro leaves Mikaela and his murdered friends is truly filled with a dramatic sense that works well with the tragedy aspect.
+If you like the overall animation of the popular series Attack on Titans, then you might also like Owari no Seraph‘s detailed style of combat since they have the same studio.